Cameron Bancroft: Return to cricket

 Bancroft made a return to professional cricket on 30 December 2018, playing for the Perth Scorchers in the 2018–19 Big Bash League season.
 In the match, he scored two runs from three balls, with the Hobart Hurricanes going on to win the game by 6 wickets.
 Bancroft went on to make 296 runs in 10 games in the season, including a career best score of 87 not out during a game against the Sydney Sixers, for which he was awarded man of the match.

 In February 2019, Bancroft returned to first-class cricket, playing for Western Australia against New South Wales in the 2018–19 Sheffield Shield.
 He made an unbeaten 138 in the first innings and 86 in the second.
 Bancroft faced a total of 621 balls in the match, falling 28 balls short of former Australian captain Steve Waugh's record of most balls faced in a Shield match.

 Later in the year, he was appointed captain of Durham County Cricket Club in England for the 2019 season.
 While the move to make him captain was criticised by some members of the public, it was supported by Durham director of cricket Marcus North as well as former Australian captain, teammate and fellow ball-tampering conspirator, Steve Smith.
 In his one-day debut for Durham against Northamptonshire, Bancroft scored 150 not out off 130 balls.

 The aftermath of the ball-tampering scandal and the challenges of returning to professional cricket took a toll on Bancroft's mental health.
 He openly discussed his struggles, as well as the pressures and expectations faced by professional athletes.

 2019 Ashes series

 In July 2019, Bancroft was named in Australia's squad for the 2019 Ashes series in England.
 He made his international return in the first Test at Edgbaston at the beginning of August.
 He played the first two Tests, scoring 8, 7, 13 and 16, and was dropped for the third Test.

+Pursuit of a recall

+Following his omission from the test team during the 2019 Ashes, Bancroft's form dipped dramatically, resulting in him being omitted from Western Australia's Sheffield Shield team the following summer after a poor return of 158 runs from 13 innings at an average of 13.16.

+In following seasons, Bancroft managed to turn his form around, being the highest aggregate run scorer in the 2022-23 Sheffield Shield, scoring 945 runs at an average of 59.06, and then the second top run scorer in the 2023-24 Sheffield Shield with 778 runs at 48.62.
+This sustained period of good form made Bancroft one of the leading contenders to open the batting for Australia in test cricket following David Warner's retirement in early 2024.
+However, Bancroft suffered another dramatic form slump in the first half of the 2024-25 season, ruining his chances of selection for the upcoming Border-Gavaskar Trophy series.